 An Imperial Past

-This post is really just an excuse for having lots of nice photos of Oxford.
+Alistair Swinnerton's excellent blog post about Oxford brought back a flood of memories, but really this piece of mine is just an excuse for having lots of nice photos of Oxford.
 Whatever Veliko Tarnovo's architectural charms, Oxford has them in spades.
 It really was (and no doubt still is) an amazingly beautiful city, with oodles of gorgeous old buildings.
 No doubt there are more than enough modern monstrosities on Oxford’s outskirts, but fortunately I hardly ever saw them during my four years.

 When I first found out that I had a place at Oxford University (the real deal, not the Poly down the road), I would invariably mention it to anyone and everyone, on all possible occasions.
 Now I try to keep quiet about my Oxford days.
-Well, they were rather a long time ago and they are more than a bit disconnected with my life in Bulgaria.
+Well, they were rather a long time ago and the memories of those years are so disconnected with my life in Bulgaria.
+Ou sont les neiges d'antan?

-I met many rather colourful and / or eccentric characters at Oxford and one that will always remain in my memory is Gerry McHugh.
-My recollections of Gerry are intertwined with my memories of a certain place of refreshment.
+I met many rather colourful and / or eccentric characters while at Oxford and one that will always remain in my memory is Gerry McHugh.
+My recollections of Gerry are intertwined with those of a certain place of refreshment.

-The Emperors’ Wine Bar was on The Broad, opposite the gates of Trinity College (it’s now a sandwich bar), and which was then the coolest bar in Oxford, where all the Bright Young Things used to hang out.
+The Emperors’ Wine Bar was on The Broad, opposite the gates of Trinity College (sadly, it’s now a sandwich bar), and which was then the coolest bar in Oxford, where all the Bright Young Things used to hang out.
 It was also almost certainly the smallest bar in Oxford, way too small ever to make any money for its succession of owners.
-About ten feet wide, if that, walls lined with Osbert Lancasters, with two tiny bars on the ground and first floor and just seating on the top one, although only visiting parents and crowds of more than four went to the top floor, as Everyone Who Knew wanted to be in the middle bar.
+The tiny gents' loo was called Nigel, the kitchen's two microwave ovens were named Latimer and Ridley, unwanted food was "ullage" and of course the vacuum cleaner was Henry.
+About ten feet wide, if that, the walls of The Emperors' were lined with Osbert Lancasters, with two tiny bars on the ground and first floor and just seating on the top one, although only visiting parents and crowds of more than four went to the top floor, as Everyone Who Knew wanted to be in the middle bar.
 The middle bar was where Gerry held court, a Mr. Toad-like character who talked and dressed like one of Bertie Wooster’s less reputable friends, and with similarly wonderfully period opinions on pretty much everything, although I later came to realise that this was mostly put on for the tourists and the oiks.
 Mostly.
 It also almost concealed his stammer.
-Gerry often talked in what became known as ‘chapspeak’, which essentially means talking with the minimum of words in a faux Wooster voice.
+"Fatso" was Gerry's affectionate re-christening for the emaciated Nick Thomas, surely the thinnest person I have ever met.
+Another McHugh peculiarity was "chapspeak", which essentially means talking with the minimum of words in a faux Wooster voice.
 “Chaps go to pub, drink beer, fall over.
 Hurrah!”
 That kind of thing.

-The apostrophe in Emperors’ is important, as Gerry would insist on telling impressionable newbugs.
+The apostrophe in The Emperors’ is important, as Gerry would insist on telling impressionable newbugs.
 It was important because it wasn’t the wine bar of just one Emperor, but several (in fact those that stared down from the railings surrounding the nearby Sheldonian Theatre).
 But it was more important because Gerry, his fellow staff and the hardcore regulars would generally only tolerate customers who knew the proper placing of the apostrophe.
 As well as wearing wing collars and bowties (the proper ones you tie yourself, not those elasticated obscenities), Gerry has another claim to fame: he gave me a part-time bar job at The Emperors’.
+(Alistair Swinnerton and his pretty girlfriend Mel were also working there and I am indebted to Alistair for his colourful description of that little place on The Broad.)

 Three glasses of The Bishop a prudent man may take: